-K9s for Warriors ready to break ground on new dog training facility
+K9s for Warriors breaks ground on new dog training facility

 The expansion will help speed up the process of connecting veterans with these much-needed dogs.

 “This facility will allow us to open up our services to veterans from all eras and really better serve them and start to make end roads in what is, unfortunately, a very long waiting list,” said Mundell.
 “That essentially more than triples the capacity of K9s for Warriors in Northeastern Florida.
-That combined with our new training center in San Antonio, Texas, will really allow us to reduce the waiting list and serve more veterans.
-I mean, right now, we’re planning classes as far as three and four years out, that’s how long our waiting list is.”
+That combined with our new training center in San Antonio, Texas, will really allow us to reduce the waiting list and serve more veterans.”

+Previously available to those who served in the military post-9/11, K9s For Warriors will now begin to accept applications for a service dog from any veteran experiencing service-connected symptoms of PTSD, traumatic brain injury and/or military sexual trauma.

+“We created spots for Vietnam era, Gulf War era, Panama and all those wars, so they have a space and a home and a place in our world and we can help them recover,” Diamond said.
+“It’s critically important that we stop veteran suicide across the country, and suicide does not have an age problem, it has a care and love problem.”

 The new facility is expected to be completed in the spring of next year.